backand/angular-yeoman-todos/README.md

 	  return {};
   ```
   In the name input box enter Validate current user on create and save the action
-  a very similar verification is needed in the update and delete of a todo item.
+  a very similar verification is needed in the update of a todo item.
   click on New Action, on the Select Trigger, select Update - during data saving before it is committed.
 Leave the Input Parameters empty and in the Type select Server side javascript code.
-A text area for javascript code will show.
-Please enter the following code inside the function body:
+A text area for javascript code will show. you can paste the same code as the create, I would only change the error message from 'Please create todo only for yourself.' to 'You can only update your own todo'.

 ## Testing